 Herniated Disc Treatment in Kirkland & Bellevue, WA

-Back pain from a herniated disc is a common symptom for people near the Seattle area.
-That’s why it’s always important to consult with a spine specialist who can provide an accurate diagnosis and an individualized treatment recommendation that will help alleviate your symptoms.
+Back pain from a herniated disc is a common symptom which is why it’s always important to consult with a spine specialist who can provide an accurate diagnosis and an individualized treatment recommendation that will help alleviate your symptoms.
 Using the most advanced treatments, Dr. Edward Jung specializes in relieving pain and improving function for patients affected by problems like herniated discs and generally views surgery as a last resort.
 In fact, in most cases, the pain and other symptoms associated with a herniated disc can respond well to nonsurgical treatments.
 With that said, if surgery is recommended and a patient elects to proceed, Dr. Jung is a fellowship-trained spine surgeon that is experienced in performing the latest surgical techniques, including minimally invasive outpatient procedures.
-To schedule your appointment, call the Kirkland office nearest you or use the online appointment request form today.
-We welcome patients from all over the surrounding area including Redmond, Bellevue, Seattle, Bothel, and Kenmore.

 A Herniated Disc is when the harder outside fibers of the disc are either damaged or deteriorate over time and the softer inner gel ruptures outside of its normal space.
 The softer material, when outside of the disc, puts more pressure on your spine and nerves which can create tremendous pain.
 There are three types of herniated discs.
 One of the most common reasons people see a spine specialist is for treatment of pain in the lower back (lumbar spine) from a lumbar disc herniation or neck pain (cervical spine) caused by a cervical disc herniation.
 Disc herniations are known by a variety of names including a slipped disc, ruptured disc, or herniated disc.
 Dr. Jung has extensive experience treating pain caused by herniated discs in the spine.
 Dr. Jung provides an accurate diagnosis and advanced treatment for a variety of spinal conditions.